xdmushui/partner-center-sdk/develop/get-a-customer-usage-summary.md

 In this example, the customer purchased an Azure plan.

-*For customers with Azure plan subscription resources, there are the following changes to the API response:*
+*For customers with Azure plans, there are the following changes to the API response:*

 - **currencyLocale** is replaced with **currencyCode**
 - **usdTotalCost** is a new field